midnightntwrk/midnight-wallet/wallet-engine/README.md

 | **transaction** | Transaction  | Yes |
 | **newCoins** | LogLevel  | No |

 > The `newCoins` parameter is intended for cases where a new coin is created, such as when a DApp mints one and intends to send it to the wallet.
-Due to the nature of the Midnight devnet,
+Due to the nature of the Midnight testnet,
 > these newly created coins must be explicitly provided to the wallet using this method.
 This allows the wallet to monitor and incorporate them into its state effectively.

 ```ts